garrettcmeyer/garrettcmeyer.github.io/create3.md

 I used the [Meta Quest2 documentation website](https://developer.oculus.com/documentation/unity/unity-env-device-setup/) in order to setup the headset with Unity.
 Next I setup passthrough using their [tutorial](https://developer.oculus.com/documentation/unity/unity-passthrough-gs/)

 1. This is an ordered list following a header.
+1. This is an ordered list following a header.
 2. This is an ordered list following a header.
 3. This is an ordered list following a header.